Flagtown, New Jersey: Postal service

 Flagtown has its own post office (ZIP code 08821) but no house-to-house mailbox delivery, therefore residents have no other option than to have a P.O. box address.
 Some residents (on the main streets, not the side streets) have the option to have home delivery if they accept Hillsborough as their postal address.
-Prior to the Hillsborough post office's existence, Neshanic previously had covered partial Flagtown home delivery.
-The Flagtown post office is especially small (despite some expansion work done within the last 10 years), and usually staffed by one or two workers at any given time, who take care of all jobs themselves.
+Prior to the establishment of the Hillsborough post office, Neshanic had covered partial Flagtown home delivery.
+The Flagtown post office is small (despite some expansion work done within the last 10 years), and usually staffed by one or two workers at any given time, who take care of all jobs themselves.
 It can be uncomfortably crowded in the p.o. box foyer/window area if a mere 4-5 customers are in line, or retrieving mail from their boxes.
 There's very limited parking, as the post office is part of an apartment/storefront, sharing the building with a small local deli and two residential apartments.
 A gas station/car repair shop, a separate building, shares the parking lot.

 During the 4th of July and Flag Day, the Flagtown post office has an inordinate amount of extra mail than normal because there is no "Flagtown" in any other states, therefore people come from afar to drop off their outgoing postcards and letters to be hand-canceled by Flagtown on days relating to the flag, making the cancellation name and date a unique souvenir.